FarrukhRakhmanov/FarrukhRakhmanov/README.md

 🚴 Cycling Enthusiast: When I'm not coding, you’ll find me on two wheels.

-🌱 Currently Learning: C#, .NET Core, and advanced programming concepts.
+🌱 Recent college graduate: C#, .NET Core, and advanced programming concepts.

 🤝 Collaboration: Open to contributing to exciting open-source projects.